 This study was conducted to compare the effects of 5-ARIs (dutasteride 0.5 mg and finasteride 5 mg) on prostate volume in men with BPH with or without concomitant chronic heart failure.
 The results demonstrate that both treatment options improved LUTS after 12 months in terms of total IPSS and its subscores in patients with normal heart function.
-In addition, PVR and Q{max} were significantly improved in men without concomitant chronic heart failure after 12 months of treatment.
-At the same time, the men
+In addition, PVR and $Q{\text{max}}$ were significantly improved in men without concomitant chronic heart failure after 12 months of treatment.
+At the same time, the men with concomitant CHF had more pronounced obstructive LUTS even at 12-month of treatment.
+Furthermore, the

 Table 5.
-Comparison of the treatment outcomes at the follow-up assessment and mean changes in values from baseline to 6 months (A) and 12 months

-(B) in four groups of patients.
+Comparison of the treatment outcomes at the follow-up assessment and mean changes in values from baseline to 6 months (A) and 12 months (B) in four groups of patients.